awsdocs/aws-elemental-mediatailor-user-guide/doc_source/dash-ad-markers.md

 The event stream `schemeIdUri` must be set to `urn:scte:scte35:2013:xml`, and the event must have `scte35:SpliceInfoSection` markers containing one of the following:
 + `scte35:SpliceInsert` with `outOfNetworkIndicator` set to `true`

-  The following example shows this option, with the required markers in bold:
+  The following example shows this option, with the required markers in bold\.

   ```
     <Period start="PT444806.040S" id="123586" duration="PT15.000S">